zhongzhili/zhongzhili.github.io/content/en/about/_index.md

 Inspirational Scholarship of Zhang Mingwei (2022.12)

 ### Publications
-I have published a total of 7 papers in SCI journals, 1 paper in EI journal, and 3 papers in Chinese core journals of Peking University.
+<p style="text-align: justify;">I have published a total of 7 papers in SCI journals, 1 paper in EI journal, and 3 papers in Chinese core journals of Peking University.
 Among these publications, I have been the first author for 6 papers, accumulating a total of 265 citations and achieving an H-index of 8.
 These metrics reflect the significant impact of my research in the field of artificial intelligence.
-In addition to my independent research contributions, I have had the privilege of being invited to serve as a reviewer for prestigious academic journals, including 《IEEE Transactions on Artificial Intelligence》, etc. Furthermore, my dedication to research has been acknowledged through various honors and awards, such as the Outstanding Award in 《Shenyang Natural Science Academic Achievements》.
+In addition to my independent research contributions, I have had the privilege of being invited to serve as a reviewer for prestigious academic journals, including 《IEEE Transactions on Artificial Intelligence》, etc. Furthermore, my dedication to research has been acknowledged through various honors and awards, such as the Outstanding Award in 《Shenyang Natural Science Academic Achievements》.</p>

 #### Journal articles
 1. [Li Z, Huang Y, Li X, et al. Wildland fire burned areas prediction using long short-term memory neural network with attention mechanism[J].
 Fire technology, 2021, 57: 1-23.](https://link.springer.com/article/10.1007/s10694-020-01028-3)